Elias-Prog-IT/SQL_Assignments/README.md

 # PLSQL & SQL
-This is a repository for all the PLSQL and SQL assignments that I have done, through different Universities and freestanding courses.
+This is a repository for all the PLSQL and SQL assignments that I have done, through different Universities, and freestanding courses.